EISHU-MT/block_assault/README.md

 ![BlockAssaultLogo](menu/header.png)
-BlockAssault is a subgame of Minetest, made for playing PvP or PvE.
+CS:MT is a subgame of Minetest, made for playing PvP or PvE.
 For training PvP, Aim.
 Made from scratch

 This game has [bots](https://github.com/EISHU-MT/bs_bots) feature!